amcb1786/String_manipulation/README.md

 # String_manipulation
-In this code we worked with manipulating strings
+# In this code we worked with manipulating strings to output desired action.